Rana Kabbani: Writing career

 Kabbani began writing at an early age.
 She worked as an art critic in Paris, and later moved to London to work as a publisher's editor.
 Her first book, Europe's Myths of Orient: Devise and Rule, was published in 1985.
 In it, she evaluated orientalist perspectives and narratives, specifically focusing on erotic stereotypes and sexualization of the "exotic" in literature and painting.
-The work was translated into Arabic, Dutch, German, Turkish.
+The work was translated into Arabic, Dutch, German, and Turkish.
 It is taught at universities, and has never been out of print.

 After the publication of Salman Rushdie's The Satanic Verses, there was a rise in anti-Muslim sentiment, which prompted Kabbani to write Letter to Christendom in 1989.

 Kabbani's other works include her translations from the Arabic of Mahmoud Darweesh's 'Sand and Other Poems' (1985) and her editorship of The Passionate Nomad: Diaries of Isabelle Eberhardt (1987).

-Kabbani has written for The Independent, The International Herald Tribune, The New Statesman, British Vogue, The Guardian.
+Kabbani has written for The Independent, The International Herald Tribune, The New Statesman, British Vogue, and The Guardian.
 In 2011, she wrote about Syria in articles such as "Can Syrians Dare to Hope?"

 She is active on Twitter, which has led to controversy, as she is of a radical stance and uses brash language, in order to highlight political and social issues.
 She has been a fund raiser and a spokesperson for British charities that raise money for Syrian refugees, as well as for autism and mental illness.
 She is trilingual in Arabic, French and English, and has travelled extensively in Southeast Asia, Eastern Europe, Central Asia, Russia, the United States, Canada, Western Europe and Latin America.

+Court proceedings

+On 27 March 2026, the Court of Appeal dismissed a challenge by Dr Rana Kabbani Seale against her conviction for contempt of court.

+The court found her in contempt for the following reasons: